Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Yet another herding dog on this list, Australian Shepherds, like Border Collies, are intelligent, energetic, and intuitive.

-The dogs learn new commands quickly but know that the breed is also stubborn.
+The dogs learn new commands quickly but know the breed is also stubborn.
 Your Aussie may understand what you want him to do, but that doesn’t always mean he’ll follow the command.

 As an adult, she often got underfoot in the kitchen, so I’d walk her to the doorway and tell her to stay.
-She’d last for a minute or two, then would walk around to the other entrance and stretch out there.
+She’d last a minute or two, then walk to the other entrance and stretch out there.
 She obeyed the command to stay out of the kitchen but did it in her way.

 Pembroke Welsh Corgi